Kiffhost/exalted-scripture-understanding/Rules Reference/Crafting/Crafting Projects.md

 </details>

 Creating and repairing such First Age wonders requires a depth of genius and resources largely unavailable in the current Age.
 It follows the same rules as [[Superior Project|creating]] or [[Repair|repairing]] any other [[Artifact]], with the following important exceptions:
 - The character must perform these repairs and construction with the Craft (First Age Artifice) Ability.
-The character cannot begin buying this Ability unless she possesses Lore 5, Occult 5, Craft (Artifacts) 5, and is capable of at least [[Terrestrial Circle Sorcery]].
+The character cannot begin buying this Ability unless she possesses Lore 5, Occult 5, Craft (Artifacts) 5, and is capable of at least [[Charms/Solar/Occult/Terrestrial Circle Sorcery]].
 - All crafting and repairs must be done with [[#Crafting Experience|white points]], regardless of the artifact’s dot rating.
 - Each attempt to finish the project or to roll to repair such an artifact must generally be preceded by a sorcerous project (p.
 483) to design key components or replacements for damaged parts (the Storyteller may opt to waive this requirement for very basic repairs).
 The most standard example is to use sorcery to craft a slate of solidified Essence which can be carved or fused into circuit-like channels, conductors for the artifact’s subtle miracles.
 Crafting or repairing an artifact rated 2 or 3 requires Terrestrial Circle workings, 4 and 5 require at least one Celestial Circle working in addition to Terrestrial Circle workings, and an N/A example of First Age artifice requires at least one Solar Circle working and multiple Celestial Circle workings.